The Rotarian Economist Short Books series was launched in February 2017.

 The blog discusses challenges and opportunities encountered by service clubs. lt features stories about successful projects and analysis of issues related to poverty reduction and development.
 This includes discussions on priority areas for Rotary International such as promoting peace, fighting disease, providing clean water, saving mothers and children, supporting education, growing local economies, and eradicating polio.
 The hope is that the blog and its resources will be useful to Rotarians worldwide, as well as to others interested in service work, poverty reduction, and development.

 My name is Quentin Wodon.
 I am a Rotarian and an economist by training, hence the title of this blog.
-I have served or am currently serving in Rotary at the level of my club (President), District (Evaluation Adviser and Interact Chair, among others), and Rotary International (member of Rotary’s Network of Representatives to the UN and international organizations, and member of the Rotary Foundation Peace Centers Long Range Planning Committee).
+I have been active in Rotary over time at the level of my club (President), District (Evaluation Adviser, Interact Chair, Grants committee member), and Rotary International (Representative to UN/international organizations and member of the Rotary Foundation Peace Centers Long Range Planning Committee).
+I currently serve on the boards of the Rotarian Action Groups for Population & Development, and for Micro-finance & Community Development.
 My father was a Rotarian.
 My daughters founded the Interact Club of their High School.
 And my wife recently joined Rotary as well.
 Here are links for my Rotary club, district, and zone: Rotary Club of Capitol Hill in Washington DC, District 7620, and Zones 33-34.

 In 2014 I published with my daughters a book entitled Membership in Service Clubs: Rotary’s Experience with Palgrave Macmillan.
 More recently, I launched in 2017 the Rotarian Economist Short Books series.
 All books in the series can be downloaded for free.
 The series provides rapid and practical introductions to topics related to volunteer work, service clubs, nonprofits, and the areas of focus of the Rotary Foundation of Rotary International.